juliend88/applications/application-mycloudmanager-v3/README-EN.md

 You can access the MyCloudManager administration interface via the URL **[MyCloudManager](http://10.1.1.10:30000)**

 ## And after?

 This article will acquaint you with this first version of MyCloudManager.
 It is available to all Cloudwatt users in **Beta mode** and therefore currently free.

 The intention of the CAT ( Cloudwatt Automation Team) is to provide improvements on a bimonthly basis.
 In our roadmap, we expect among others:
-* Instrumentalisation of Ubuntu 16.04 instance (possible today but only with the CURL command),

 * Instrumentalisation of Windows instances,
 * A French version,
-* not having to re-enter your credentials,
 * many other things

 Suggestions for improvement ?
 Services that you would like ? do not hesitate to contact us [apps.cloudwatt@orange.com](mailto:apps.cloudwatt@orange.com)